incrementalcapitalist/typescript-amplifier/README.md

 When you run the script, it will perform the following actions:

 1. **Prompt for Project Details:**
-   - You will be asked to enter a name for your AWS Amplify project, the App ID, and the branch name.
+   - You will be asked to enter a name for your AWS Amplify project.
+Note: The project name must be in lowercase due to npm naming restrictions.
+   - You'll need to provide the App ID (found in the AWS Amplify console).
+   - You'll be asked for the branch name (e.g., 'main' or 'develop').

 2. **System Update and Upgrade:**
    - Updates the package index and performs a full system upgrade (requires sudo).